 So beautiful, in fact, that God calls us to be bird-watchers, telling us to study His design in them, to understand how they live and how He cares for them as an example for our own lives.
 (Mt 6:26) They’re diligent (Pr 22:29) but not anxious (Php 4:6), displaying a balanced model of common sense wisdom and trust.

-Worrying about the future is accusing God of being unfaithful without giving Him a chance.
-Let’s give Him the benefit of the doubt, and leverage the opportunities He’s given us to help ourselves.
+Worrying about the future is accusing God of being unfaithful without giving Him a chance; it’s denying His name.
+Let’s give the God of hope the benefit of the doubt, and leverage the opportunities He’s given us to help ourselves.
 He’s good, faithful, and He knows what He’s doing.